Sharon-SHH/Capstone/README.md

 - Feature: get weather info from a given location
   - Implement weather component
   - Create /weather endpoint
+- Feature: Read the text on the dashboard.
+  - Convert the text displayed on the dashboard into spoken audio.
 - Feature: Task management
   - Implement task component
   - Integrate API